Synobsys/synobsys.github.io/how-to/DataModelChangeManagement.md

 ### Drop attribute with SQL

 If you have database access you can use database management tools to drop columns.
 Be aware that once a column is dropped it's no longer save to revert to a version where that column exists and the data in the column is lost.
-[Access the database of your OutSystems Cloud](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Access_the_database_of_your_OutSystems_Cloud) describes how to get access to the SaaS database.
+[Access the database of your OutSystems Cloud] describes how to get access to the SaaS database.

 ### Drop attribute with the DBCleaner_API

-**WARNING!** Only to be used by experienced staff who understands the impact.
+**:warning:WARNING!** Only to be used by experienced staff who understands the impact.

-You can use the [DBCleaner_API](https://success.outsystems.com/Documentation/11/Reference/OutSystems_APIs/DbCleaner_API) to manage your database.
-OutSystems recommends the use of the [DB Cleaner on Steroids](https://www.outsystems.com/forge/component-overview/5018/db-cleaner-on-steroids) forge component.
+You can use the [DBCleaner_API] to manage your database.
+OutSystems recommends the use of the [DB Cleaner on Steroids] forge component.

-Please refer to [Documentation](https://www.outsystems.com/forge/Component_Documentation.aspx?ProjectId=5018&ProjectName=db-cleaner-on-steroids) to understand the impact of using this component.
+Please refer to [DB Cleaner on Steroids Documentation] to understand the impact of using this component.

-**DISCLAIMER**
+>**:exclamation:DISCLAIMER** This component is provided AS-IS with no warranty and is **not** supported by OutSystems.

-_This component is provided AS-IS with no warranty and is **not** supported by OutSystems._
+>This component takes advantage of private and undocumented Platform APIs, which can change without notice.
+As a result, this component may unexpectedly break as the Platform is upgraded.

-_This component takes advantage of private and undocumented Platform APIs, which can change without notice.
-As a result, this component may unexpectedly break as the Platform is upgraded._
+>

-_We advise proper testing to ensure that your applications continue to work as expected when upgrading/patching the Platform._
+>We advise proper testing to ensure that your applications continue to work as expected when upgrading/patching the Platform.

 **Do not use this component in Production unless proper testing and certainty of the operations and its impacts on the data that exists in the environment.**